The Death Cure: Plot

 Thomas wakes up to find a note from Chancellor Ava Paige, the head of WICKED, who explains there are already enough resources from the Trials to make a blueprint for the cure and so his brain is not needed after all.
 Paige reveals the location of the Immunes "sold" by the Right Arm to gain access to WICKED, and she gives directions to a "safe place" where Thomas should take all of them.
 Thomas and his friends re-enter the Maze and find the captured Immunes.
-However, they learn the Right Arm intends to destroy, rather than occupy, WICKED headquarters.
+However, they learn the Right Arm intends to destroy, rather than occupy, the WICKED headquarters.
 Explosions rock the Maze, and falling debris kills some of the Immunes who are inside.
 Triggered by the commotion, the Grievers come out of storage, but Teresa shows Thomas how to shut them down.
 Thomas finds a back-door; which turns out to be a Flat Trans.
 They start herding the Immune kids through the Flat Trans but before Thomas and his friends can escape, Janson and the security guards corner them.
 They start a fight which ends when Thomas strangles Janson to death.
-However, Teresa, in a final attempt to prove Thomas she loved him all along, also dies from falling debris to save his life.
+However, Teresa, in a final attempt to prove to Thomas she loved him all along, also dies from falling debris to save his life.
 Fleeing the building, the Immunes escape through the Flat Trans that leads to a lush paradise.
-Minho becomes the technical leader, Brenda and Thomas seem to start a relationship (although Thomas is still grieving for his losses, particularly Teresa) and the Immunes resolve to wait until everyone is dead so they can return to the old world.
+Minho becomes the technical leader, Brenda and Thomas start a relationship (although Thomas is still grieving for his losses, particularly Teresa) and the Immunes resolve to wait until everyone is dead so they can return to the old world.

 The epilogue is narrated by Paige.
 She reveals that after the catastrophic solar flares, the Flare was deliberately created and released by the government as a form of population control.
 However, the government and WICKED found themselves unable to control the plague.
 Paige came to realize that they would never be able to find a cure for the Flare and that WICKED's efforts were futile.
 She realized that the only hope of preventing humanity's extinction was for Immunes to start their society, away from the rest of the world.
 She devised a plan with Brenda and Jorge to send them to a safe place where they could restore human civilization and so she stated, "WICKED is good."